 Beta Decay

-Beta decay is a type of radioactive decay where an unstable atom releases a high-energy, fast-moving particle to become more stable.
+Beta decay is a type of radioactive decay where an unstable atomic nucleus releases a high-energy, fast-moving particle to become more stable.
 The particle emitted during a beta decay is known as a beta particle, which can be an electron or a positron.
-This radiation process changes one element into another by altering the number of protons in the nucleus.
+Through this process, the number of protons in the nucleus is altered, transforming the atom into a different element.

 Types of Beta Decay